 (e) Criteria promoting the efficient use of limited resources and applicant accountability.

 (1) Financial Feasibility. (§2306.6710(b)(1)(A)) To qualify for points, a 15-year pro forma itemizing all projected income including Unit rental rate assumptions, operating expenses and debt service, and specifying the underlying growth assumptions and reflecting a minimum must-pay debt coverage ratio of 1.15 for each year must be submitted.
-The pro forma must include the signature and contact information evidencing that it has been reviewed and found to be acceptable by an authorized representative of a proposed Third Party construction or permanent lender.
+The pro forma must include the signature and contact information evidencing that it has been reviewed and found to be acceptable by an authorized representative of a proposed Third Party permanent lender.
 In addition to the signed pro forma, a lender approval letter must be submitted.
 An acceptable form of lender approval letter may be obtained in the Uniform Multifamily Application Templates.

+(A) If the letter evidences review of the Development alone it will receive twenty-four (24) points.

+(B) If the letter is from the Third Party permanent lender and evidences review of the Development and the Principals, it will receive twenty-six (26) points.

+(C) If the Development is Supportive Housing and meets the requirements of 10 TAC §11.1(d)(122)(E)(i), it will receive twenty-six (26) points.

-If the letter evidences review of the Development alone it will receive twenty-four (24) points.
-If the letter is from the Third Party permanent lender , or if the Development is Supportive Housing and meets the requirements of 10 TAC §11.1(d)(122)(E)(i), and evidences review of the Development and the Principals, it will receive twenty-six (26) points.
+(D) If the Development is part of the USDA set-aside and meets the requirements of 10 TAC §11.5(2) and the letter is from the Third Party construction lender, and evidences review of the Development and the Principals, it will receive twenty-six (26) points.

+(E) If the Department is the only permanent lender, and the Application includes the evaluation of the Request for Preliminary Determination submitted under 10 TAC §11.8(d), it will receive twenty-six (26) points.

 (2) Cost of Development per Square Foot. (§2306.6710(b)(1)(F); §42(m)(1)(C)(iii)) For the purposes of this scoring item, Eligible Building Costs will be defined as Building Costs voluntarily included in Eligible Basis for the purposes of determining a Housing Credit Allocation.
 Eligible Building Costs will exclude structured parking or commercial space that is not included in Eligible Basis, and voluntary Eligible Hard Costs will include general contractor overhead, profit, and general requirements.
 The square footage used will be the Net Rentable Area (NRA).
 The calculations will be based on the cost listed in the Development Cost Schedule and NRA shown in the Rent Schedule.
 If the proposed Development is a Supportive Housing Development, the NRA will include Common Area up to 75 square feet per Unit, of which at least 50 square feet will be conditioned.